LazaUK/AzureML-ModelRegistry-MLOps/README.md

 Azure ML registry supports MLOps process in Azure ML environment, providing centralised repository for management and sharing of ML models, components and other artifacts across various workspaces.

-This repo provides Jupyter notebooks and required MLFlow model components to demo the process of sharing ML models between Staging and Production workspaces.
+This repo provides Jupyter notebook and required MLFlow model components to demo the process of sharing ML models between Staging and Production workspaces.

 > [!NOTE]
 > MLFlow model used in this demo was borrowed from Microsoft's [Azure Machine Learning examples](https://github.com/Azure/azureml-examples) repo.